kroeg/jsonld-rs/README.md

 # jsonld-rs

 This is a (WIP, partially implemented) JSON-LD API implementation.
-It also includes a small (also WIP) helper library that takes expanded JSON-LD and turns it into a separate structure that is easier to process (and also reversible into expanded JSON-LD, of course).
+It had a helper library but then I removed it.
+It will return later, in a separate crate.

 TODO:
 - [ ] Flattening
-- [ ] JSON-LD to RDF
-- [ ] RDF to JSON-LD
-- [ ] A more useful helper thing
+- [ ] Publish on crates.io????